 vs

-Southeast of Saline got their win on the backs of several key players, but it was Grady Gebhardt out in front who rushed for 128 yards and three TDs on only eight carries, and also picked up 70 receiving yards and one touchdown.
+Multiple players turned in solid performances to lead Southeast of Saline to victory, but perhaps none more so than Grady Gebhardt, who rushed for 128 yards and three TDs on only eight carries, and also picked up 70 receiving yards and one score.
 Gebhardt's longest rush was for an impressive 63 yards, which helps to explain his lofty yards per carry total.
-Tiernan Ptacek was in the mix too, providing Southeast of Saline with two scores.
+Gannon Jacobson was another key passer, throwing for 111 yards and a pair of touchdowns on only ten passes.

 Southeast of Saline didn't go easy on the quarterback and picked off four passes before the game was over.
 Malachi Hopkins led the group effort, picking up two of those interceptions all by himself.

-Southeast of Saline's record now sits at 4-0.
+Southeast of Saline's win bumped their record up to 4-0.
 As for Kingman, they are on a six-game losing streak (dating back to last season) that has dropped them down to 0-4.

 Article generated by infoSentience based on data entered on MaxPreps